• Skip to primary navigation

 • Olive oil: To cook the onion in.
 Adds flavor.

-• Coconut milk: I used full fat coconut milk.
+• Coconut milk: I used full-fat coconut milk.
 If you want to use light coconut milk, you may want less vegetable broth.

-• Vegetable broth: I used low sodium vegetable broth, because I like to control the amount of sodium.
+• Vegetable broth: I used low-sodium vegetable broth because I like to control the amount of sodium.

 • Salt and pepper: Enhances flavor and adds flavor.
+I like to use sea salt.

 📖 Variations / Additions